ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-11-26-web-continues-live.md

     - 'Web Development'
 ---

 We all use the Web, and many have done so for the better part of a quarter century.
 At the same time, technology continues to evolve which it an exciting time to work within this ever changing industry.
 As [Top Mobile Web Design Companies](https://www.webdesigncompanies.com/mobile-web-design-companies), we can say for sure that the web still plays a great role in various web applications.
-Despite the fact that today’s users primarily interface with mobile devices, all of the logical information is written on the server side.
+Despite the fact that today's users primarily interface with mobile devices, all of the logical information is written on the server side.
 A web interface basis is necessary for the following, which are trending now in the wide world of information technology:

 1. **Application of social orientation**